jharriga/RGWtest/README.md

 NOTE: host IPaddresses and ceph login credentials in vars.shinc will need to be replaced for your cluster

 # RUN PROCEDURE:
-  - edit vars.shin
+  - edit vars.shinc
-  - writeXML.sh
+  - writeXML.sh        <-- you must run either 'resetRGW.sh' or 'copyPasswd.sh'
   - resetRGW.sh
   - fillCluster.sh
   - runIOworkload.sh